 Emotional connection with customers is critical to success.
 Increasingly, financial institutions are viewed by their customers less as clunky but necessary service providers.
 They can be viewed more as strategic partners for their financial futures.
 The higher standard is a challenge, but also an opportunity.
-Banks and credit unions must rise in their ability to create an emotional connection to build deeper relationships with their customers.
+Banks and credit unions must rise in their ability to create an emotional connection with customers to build deeper relationships.

 Despite its emphasis on number, the reality is that most financial choices and most budgeting plans for consumers are emotional.
 They have strong feelings about money, They want a partner who they feel supports them on this emotional journey.
 When developing marketing and communication approaches with your customers, make sure you’re speaking to them in an emotionally intelligent and relevant manner.
 Consider the following to create an emotional connection with your customers:

 Speak to Their Aspirations and Make an Emotional Connection With Customers

 When consumers think about their financial lives, they think about where their life is going.
 They are often striving for something.
 Their goals could be tangible things like a house or a car.
 Or it could be more vague and emotional like stability or relieving the pressure of day to day finances.

 When communicating with customers, make an effort to learn about those aspirations.
 Speak to them when talking about budgeting and long term goals by understanding their emotional drivers.

 Connect Emotionally: Communicate In Lifestyle, Not Just Dollars and Cents

 Money is a tool for your customers to live their best lives.
 When communicating with them, help them conceptualize how they can put their money to work.
 Speak about tangible goals like a child’s savings account for college or a vacation in their future and the memories they’ll create as a family.
 Doing so shows you understand them as people.
 You want their dollars and cents to translate to meaningful experiences and lifestyles.

 Understand Your Role As a Financial Advisor